joshdoman/multisig-backup/README.md

 2. A zero nonce is used when encrypting the plaintext and the shamir shares.
 This is safe because each key is guaranteed to be unique, even if an xpub appears multiple times in the descriptor or the descriptor is encrypted more than once.
 3. In the plaintext, the xfps appear first followed by the xpubs, in the order that they appear in the descriptor.

+### Recovery
+To recover the encrypted descriptor, the user inputs two master fingerprints (xfps) and presses "Recover."
+This sends the first four bytes of the SHA256 hash of the sorted xfps to a server, which returns the `inscriptionIds` matching this xfp pair.
+This server continuously indexes the blockchain, using the open source indexer available at [multisig-recovery](https://github.com/joshdoman/multisig-recovery).
+The encrypted descriptor(s) are then fetched from [ordinals.com](https://ordinals.com).

 ### Decryption
 Decryption occurs through the following steps:
 1. The user inputs the encrypted descriptor and at least `k` xpubs.
 If necessary, the user computes the xpubs using their `k` seeds and the derivation paths in the stripped descriptor.